 If you can't make up the payment, you need to contact us.

 If you don't contact us or we can't make an arrangement with you, we'll actively try to recover the overdue child support for the benefit of your child.

 Late payment penalties

-If payments aren't made in full and on time, we may apply penalties on the amount of outstanding child support.
-The penalty amount is paid to the Australian Government - not to the receiving person.
+If you don't make your payment in full and on time, we may apply penalties on the amount of outstanding child support.
+You'll pay the penalty amount to the Australian Government - not to the receiving person.
 If you pay the overdue child support, we may remit the penalty amount.
 This means we may reduce or remove the penalty from your child support account.